 Progress Report Introduction

-The concept of a progress report is to show how students or employees are performing based on the number of tasks and to show the level of performance.
+Conceptually, progress reports are to show how students or employees are performing based on set criteria.
+This can be the number of tasks completed or to show the level of performance.
 The easiest way to express what can be done at Stacey Sansom Designs is to show you the projects, how they are being completed, and the quality results.

 How often will progress reports be give?

 There is no set timeframe for progress reports.
 Work at Stacey Sansom Designs varies from day to day and week to week.
-Thus, the amount of time to sit and churn out dedicated posts for each project is not possible.
-It cannot be reliably done.
+Thus, the amount of time it takes to sit and churn out dedicated posts for each project is not something that can be committed to.
+It cannot be reliably done and keep things moving for the customer.
 The focus is to do high-quality work on every project by the requested due date.

 What the progress reports are not